There are a number of actuarial myths that seem to persist even in the bright light of reality. Here are a number of actuarial myths explained.

 Myth: Actuaries are the highest paid professionals.

 Reality: At the entry level salaries for actuaries versus other statistical professionals are competitive but not significantly better.
 It is what happens once a junior actuary joins a firm that dictates their ability to outpace average statistical compensation.
 Those actuaries who continue to pass exams and get their ASA and FSA in a timely way will exceed their non-accredited associate’s earnings.
-“We see salaries often $50K higher than data scientists at the same experience level,” says Actuarial Recruiter, Chris Buckley.
+“We see salaries often $50K higher than data scientists at the same experience level,” says Actuarial Recruiter, Rory Hauser.

 Myth: Passing two exams is sufficient to get a job.